feroult/yawp-site/_posts/2016-07-20-new-yawp-javascript-client.md

 * ES6 Promises refactory
 * Endpoint extesion with ES6 class syntax or ES5 prototypes

-For more details, see the [Javascript Client documents](/guides/tutorials/the-javascript-client) .
+For more details, see the [javascript client tutorial](/guides/tutorials/the-javascript-client) .

 <!--more-->